benmvp/slides/2016/confoo/flexbox.md

   - `flex-end`: cross-end margin edge of the items is placed on the cross-end line
   - `flex-start`: cross-start margin edge of the items is placed on the cross-start line
   - `stretch`: (default) stretch to fill the container (still respect min-width/max-width)
+- Outside of tables vertical alignment is so tough
+- Flexbox makes it dead simple

 /////